ibm-cloud-docs/vpc/api-metadata-beta-change-log.md

 {: important}

 To review the change log of generally available metadata API features, see the [VPC Instance Metadata API change log](/docs/vpc?topic=vpc-metadata-api-change-log).

+## 17 December 2024
+{: #17-december-2024-metadata-beta}

+### For all version dates
+{: #17-december-2024-all-version-dates-metadata-beta}

+**Enhanced confidential computing capabilities.** If [Intel&reg; Trust Domain Extensions](/docs/vpc?topic=vpc-about-tdx-vpc) are enabled on an instance or instance template, you can view the `confidential_compute_mode` property new value `tdx`, which indicates that confidential compute mode is enabled for this virtual server instance.
+For more information, see the [Beta VPC API change log](/docs/vpc?topic=vpc-api-change-log#17-december-2024-beta).

 ## 11 July 2023
 {: #11-july-2023-metadata-beta}